ytl-al/ytl-yes-revamp/wp-content/plugins/post-smtp/readme.txt

 == ⚡ Added Benefits of Getting Post SMTP Pro ==
 The Post SMTP Pro gives you an edge that makes your WordPress email management and performance reporting a breeze!
 With Post SMTP Pro, you get the following additional perks:

-✔️ **Native SMTP Integration:** If you are a user of Microsoft 365, Amazon SES, or Zoho Mail, then you can securely configure your SMTP account with WordPress using APIs.
+✅ **Native SMTP Integration:** If you are a user of Microsoft 365, Amazon SES, or Zoho Mail, then you can securely configure your SMTP account with WordPress using APIs.

-✔️ **Twilio (SMS)** Easily configure and receive all your WordPress email failure alerts through SMS by connecting your Twilio account.
+✅ **Twilio (SMS)** Easily configure and receive all your WordPress email failure alerts through SMS by connecting your Twilio account.

-✔️ **Secondary SMTP Connection:** Using the Post SMTP Pro, you can set up multiple SMTP mailers so that for any reason, whenever an email fails to deliver, Post SMTP will automatically route that email through the secondary SMTP connection.
+✅ **Secondary SMTP Connection:** Using the Post SMTP Pro, you can set up multiple SMTP mailers so that for any reason, whenever an email fails to deliver, Post SMTP will automatically route that email through the secondary SMTP connection.
 In turn, this will improve your email delivery rate.

-✔️ **Weekly Email Report [Coming Soon]:** As a Post SMTP Pro member, you get a weekly email report that reveals all your deliverability statistics at a glance, such as the total number of emails sent from your WordPress site, the number of failed emails, the total number of successful email deliveries, and the complete email logs report so you can identify any issues right away without login into your WordPress.
+✅ **Weekly Email Health Report:** As a Post SMTP Pro member, you get a weekly email report that reveals all your deliverability statistics at a glance, such as the total number of emails sent from your WordPress site, the number of failed emails, the total number of successful email deliveries, and the complete email logs report so you can identify any issues right away without login into your WordPress.

-✔️ **Email Open Tracking:** Are you curious about which of your emails get opened?
+✅ **Email Open Tracking:** Are you curious about which of your emails get opened?
 With Post SMTP Pro, you can easily view email open tracking right on your email log screen, which greatly enhances your ability to analyze the performance of your WordPress emails.

-✔️ **Auto Resend Failed Emails:** With Post SMTP Pro, you can effortlessly increase your WordPress email delivery success rate by simply specifying the number of resubmission attempts after the first failed submission.
+✅ **Auto Resend Failed Emails:** With Post SMTP Pro, you can effortlessly increase your WordPress email delivery success rate by simply specifying the number of resubmission attempts after the first failed submission.

-✔️ **Email Batching and Quota Scheduling:** Avoid any spam detection and daily email limit exceeding issues with the Post SMTP email batching and quota scheduling feature.
+✅ **Email Batching and Quota Scheduling:** Avoid any spam detection and daily email limit exceeding issues with the Post SMTP email batching and quota scheduling feature.
 As a pro user, you can easily specify the duration and number of emails per batch and choose how often to send the emails (hourly, daily, weekly, or monthly) for optimal email delivery.

-✔️ **Priority Support:** We offer exceptional customer support to all the Post SMTP Pro users.
+✅ **Priority Support:** We offer exceptional customer support to all the Post SMTP Pro users.
 You can access our team of WordPress experts on one-on-one email support 24/7 for any WordPress email-related issue.
 Also, we offer WordPress SMTP Configuration service on demand.

 == 🆕 MainWP Post SMTP Extension - NEW ==
 **Manage WP SMTP Configuration Across All Your Sites From One Dashboard**